zonpig/SC3020-Project-2/what_if_questions.md

 For Joins:
 Specific
-What happens if I change the Nested Loop Join of table A and B to a Hash Join?
+What happens if I change Nested Loop Join to a Hash Join for table A and B?
-What happens if I change the Nested Loop Join of table A and B to a Merge Join?
+What happens if I change Nested Loop Join to a Merge Join for table A and B?
 What happens if I prevent the use of Nested Loop Join for table A and B?

-What happens if I change the Hash Join of table A and B to a Nested Loop Join?
+What happens if I change Hash Join to a Nested Loop Join for table A and B?
-What happens if I change the Hash Join of table A and B to a Merge Join?
+What happens if I change Hash Join to a Merge Join for table A and B?
 What happens if I prevent the use of Hash Join for table A and B?

-What happens if I change the Merge Join of table A and B to a Nested Loop Join?
+What happens if I change Merge Join to a Nested Loop Join for table A and B?
-What happens if I change the Merge Join of table A and B to a Hash Join?
+What happens if I change Merge Join to a Hash Join for table A and B?
 What happens if I prevent the use of Merge Join for table A and B?

 General (Use SQL Planner)